 Lists of Works

 The objects featured on the first list of works have been identified by the MFA as priorities for further research.
-They changed hands in Europe between 1933 and 1945, and are associated with individuals who may have lost property as the result of Nazi persecution.
+They changed hands in Europe between 1933 and 1945, and are associated with individuals who may have lost property as the result of Nazi persecution or institutions that may have lost property as the result of World War II.
 Each object has undergone careful examination by our curators and still has unresolved questions regarding its history.